DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 An acrodermatitis enteropathica-like condition secondary to acquired zinc deficiency will resolve after oral zinc supplementation, usually at an initial dose of 0.5–1 mg/kg/day of elemental zinc .
 Whether there is an ongoing need for zinc replacement will depend on the cause [2,8].

 An acrodermatitis enteropathica-like condition secondary to a metabolic disorder generally responds to dietary manipulation and medication in the form of specific organic supplements to correct metabolic deficiencies .
 Expert assistance should be sought from a nutritionist.

-The outcome for an acrodermatitis enteropathica-like condition differs depending on whether the condition is secondary to an acquired zinc deficiency or a metabolic disorder.
+The outcome for an acrodermatitis enteropathica-like condition depends on the underlying condition.

 © 2020 DermNet New Zealand Trust.